Gers2017/gers2017.github.io/src/pages/posts/typescript-rust.md

 ## Pattern matching in Typescript

-After **many** failed attempts to create a match function in Typescript, I realized that I don't really need to match every posible datatype.
+After **many** failed attempts to create a match function in Typescript, I realized that I don't really need to match every possible datatype.

 Instead I could just check if Result has a payload and if it does call the correct callback.
 Lazy but it works.